Hawaii runner on track to run marathons in 50 states for the third time - NewsBreak

 He is in this year’s Honolulu Marathon but he says it doesn’t even count towards his marathon goal since he has run it at least a dozen times before.

 A graduate of the Air Force Academy and Air Force Institute of Technology, his last station was in Hawaii when he retired from the Air Force after 28 years.
-After that he worked for the Department of Veterans Affairs, and now works for the Department of Defense as a resource advisor for the 154th Wing with the Hawaii Air National Guard at Joint Base Pearl Harbor-Hickam.Crews may have discovered 1887 time capsule under Confederate statue in Virginia
+After that he worked for the Department of Veterans Affairs, and now works for the Department of Defense as a resource advisor for the 154th Wing with the Hawaii Air National Guard at Joint Base Pearl Harbor-Hickam.Richmond roads to be closed before Christmas weekend

 His next marathon is the 4th Annual Hawai’i Bird Conservation Marathon on Sunday, Dec.
 19.